 I have committed a great blunder [an absolutely foolish act; a horrible act like eating feces] by starting an organization.
 [Letter source at Sanskrit Classics]

-His organisation soon enough fell into "gilding that guru" after he was gone - someone who was perhaps a war criminal.
-Study the evidence first, and then consider.
+His organisation soon enough fell into "gilding that guy", without saying Yogananda appears to have been a downright war criminal, not just a Mussolini admirer, advocate of dictatorship and a hypnotist.
+Study the evidence first.
+There are links to evidence further down.
+Then consider.
 And lastly, take up running a little too if it helps you avoid getting tied.
 Running may be good for many.

-Does SRF make a guru presentation that suit their own longings?
-Do they create a gilded guru in part in their own image in an American way, for example by talking big about a "greatest in the world" - guru, gurus, methods or less?
+Does SRF make a guru presentation that suit their own longings, or yours?
+Can it be their lot in life to uphold a gilded guru in part in their own image in an American way, for example by talking big about a "greatest in the world" - guru, gurus, methods - or less?

 Swami monks and nuns that have run the SRF Church enterprise seem to think it is best to "pretty-paint" belletristically many things about Yogananda, even if dubious or largely unfit.
 Presenting a thoroughly fair and fit view seems wiser.
 Compare the Yogananda letter, and an SRF letter from the headquarters where someone calls his guidelines without flaw, However, those in charge of SRF also act differently from what they say here, and have withdrawn several tenets and Yogananda aims for SRF from the public stare.

 After all, that pink sky above Los Angeles has not been a sign of love, but great pollution.

 Many Yogananda words might pose problems to the gilding guys who try to make him popular among Americans, so some Yogananda dictums are not put forward much, if at all.
 But there are some in the magazine that Yogananda was responsible for, and many issues and copies of that magazine are in the public domain.